auerswal/pubcloud2020/ex1-reqs/README.md

 The first exercise is about defining requirements for a cloud deployment.
 While it is suggested to use a real project,
 I do not have this possibility.
-I will instead use a fictitious project inspired by real opportunities aligned with the course objectives.
+I will instead use a fictitious project inspired by real opportunities, but aligned with the course objectives.

 ## Cloud Provider for Exercises